trajtracker/trajtracker/docs/source/stimuli/Slider.rst

 Slider class
 ============

-A slider shows a certain fixed stimulus (e.g. a line) and a gauge that can move along this stimulus.
-The gauge can be moved by dragging it.
-The slider can tell its value at any time.
+A slider is used to set a value on a given scale: you use the mouse to drag a gauge along a given line (or any other stimulus on your choice).
+The gauge's physical coordinate is translated to a value on a customizable linear scale.

 Main features:

-- Vertical / horizontal slider
+- Vertical / horizontal slider.
-- Get the slider value using a numeric scale of your choice
+- Get the slider value using a numeric scale of your choice.
-- Track the number of times the gauge was moved since the trial started
+- Track the number of times the gauge was moved since the trial started.
-- Limit the gauge movement (how far it can move, how many times it can move)
+- Limit the gauge movement (how far it can move, how many times it can move).
+- Configurable background stimulus (e.g. a line) and gauge stimulus

 Using this class: